pchemguy/ChatGPTExploratoryPrompting/README.md

 In this repository, I share my beginner's experience exploring features of ChatGPT and related workflows.
 Unless otherwise specified, all ChatGPT responses assume the use of the GPT-4o model.
 The key areas of interest include:

+- Technical aspects of prompting, such as memory context management and meta-prompting
+- Coding support and guidance
 - Non-fiction writing assistance, with a focus on technical and business contexts
-- Coding support and guidance
-- Technical aspects of prompting, such as memory context management and meta-prompting

 **Disclaimer:**
 This repository is a work in progress.
 While some development may occur on the `dev` branch, I aim to update the `main` branch more frequently or directly.
 As a result, content may change periodically, and portions may appear incomplete or inconsistent at any given time.

+## 1. Technical aspects and workflows

+While ChatGPT is developed as a conversational tool that should be easily accessible to beginners, for now, learning certain technical aspects may drastically improve the results, as evidenced by the emergence of the prompt engineering field.

+## 2. Coding assistance

+**TODO**

-## 1. Writing assistance for efficient technical and business writing
+## 3. Writing assistance for efficient technical and business writing

 Both my work and hobbies involve technical and business writing.
 The primary goal of non-fiction readers is typically to minimize the time spent reading while maximizing the amount and completeness of relevant information retrieved.
 Consequently, the efficiency of non-fiction texts heavily depends on their accessibility and clarity.